SJTU-IPADS/HEDB/README.md

 | text      | enc_text            |
 | timestamp | enc_timestamp       |

+To learn more about the usage, see [unit-test](https://github.com/SJTU-IPADS/HEDB/blob/main/tests/unit-test/unit-test.sql).

 So far so good.
 But it is **NOT secure** at all!

 Here is a quick overview for any newcomers to understand the purpose of HEDB.